-The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets (including trade and other receivables, restricted bank deposits and bank balances) and financial guarantee contracts which are subject to impairment assessment under HKFRS 9.
+The Group performs impairment assessment under ECL model on financial assets (including trade and other receivables, restricted bank deposits and bank balances) and financial guarantee contracts which are subject to impairment assessment under HKFRS 9.
 The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition.

-3. BASIS OF PREPARATION OF CONSOLIDATED FINANCIAL STATEMENTS AND SIGNIFICANT ACCOUNTING POLICIES (Continued)
+3. BASIS OF PREPARATION OF CONSOLIDATED FINANCIAL STATEMENTS AND MATERIAL ACCOUNTING POLICY INFORMATION (Continued)